pascalmcme/pands-project-2021/README.md

 To create historgrams of the variables I use the "histplot()" from seaborn.
 Initially I used Matplotlib, however I chose Seaborn for the additional features.
 The first two paramaters of the histplot function are the data and the variables (columns) to be plotted.
 The option "multiple="stack"" means that multiple observations are stacked on top of each other, which allows all the information to be in the same place, with the downside of it being slightly less clear. bins=15 sets the numbers of intervals to divide the observations.
 The additional features offered here by Seaborn are the options hue and kde.
 Setting "hue="Class"" results in a different bar colour for each class of iris.
 This allows for useful comparisons between the classes.
 For example, from the plots below we notice that iris-setosa has the smallest petal lenght and width measurments while iris-verginica has the largest.
 Setting "kde=True" allows us to see an estimate of the full distibution, as we only observe a sample which is subject to sample variation, this setting gives us a better idea of the underlying population.
 The matplotlib functions handle the other parts of creating the plot, such as labelling the axes "plt.xlabel()", adding a title "plt.title()", saving the figure "plt.savefig()", and closing it before starting a new one "plt.close()".

-The histograms offer a lot more information than the summary statistics.
+The histograms offer a lot more information compared to the summary statistics.
 By visualising the data we can see what the distributions look like.
 The hue="Class" option is especially useful for providing insights as we can see the different distributions for each class of iris plant.
 For example, we can see that iris-setosa plants have small petal measurements but are average when it comes to sepal measurements.

 |                                         |                                         |